Frequently Asked Questions: Pasture-Raised Chicken FAQ

 Simply put, it costs more to raise chickens this way.
 Typically the flocks are smaller, more land is required, and more labor is required to manage the rotational systems.
 But consumers get better flavor, higher nutrition, and the peace of mind of supporting regenerative farming practices that maintain a high animal welfare standard.

-Why we care about using pasture-raised chicken at Offcuts Kitchen
+Why we care about using pasture-raised chicken at Offcuts Kitchen?

 Simple: the flavor, the nutritional value, the land benefits and animal welfare.
 You get a richer depth of flavor from the meat of pasture-raised chickens.
 That meat also often benefits from more healthy polyunsaturated fats.
 Pasture-raised chickens also support proper land management that can see chickens greatly helping soil health.
 Finally, the chickens are able to live less stressful lives, helping their quality of life and further increasing the meat quality.
 That is why we exclusively use pastured-raised chicken in our demi-glace.